-The National Association of Home Builders (NAHB) released its Remodeling Market Index (RMI) in the third quarter of 2020, posting a reading of 82.
-The finding is a signal of residential remodelers’ strong confidence in their markets, for projects of all sizes.
-The demand for home improvement is robust given the importance of home for Americans as the economy recovers and adapts from the impacts of Covid-19.
+NAHB's third quarter Remodeling Market Index (RMI) released today posted a reading of 82, signaling residential remodelers' strong confidence in their markets for projects of all sizes.
+The demand for home improvement is robust given the importance of home for Americans as the economy recovers and adapts from the impacts of COVID-19.

 "With refinancing activity surging, home owners are investing in their homes, which is sustaining strong demand for remodeling," said NAHB Remodelers Chair Tom Ashley, Jr., CAPS, CGP, CGR, a remodeler from Denham Springs, La.
 "As a result of the rapid changes for work and the economy after the virus-induced recession, homes are serving multiple roles such as school, office and gym.
 This has directly increased the demand for improvements."